-The Mem_trans family has an opposite orientation compared to all the other families of the BART fold-type (e.g., SBF_like) (Table 1).
-The N-terminal repeat of the SBF_like family is similar to the C-terminal-repeat of Mem_trans and vice versa (Figure 7 and S7).
+The Mem_trans family has an opposite orientation compared to all the other families of the BART fold-type (e.g., SBF_like) Table 1.
+The N-terminal repeat of the SBF_like family is similar to the C-terminal-repeat of Mem_trans and vice versa Figs 7 and S7.
 This is also clear from the repeat network and the pairwise repeat alignments.
-This reciprocal similarity between the repeat units shows that there has occurred a recent shuffling of the repeat units causing the change in orientation, see Figure 7c.
+This reciprocal similarity between the repeat units shows that there has occurred a recent shuffling of the repeat units causing the change in orientation, see Fig 7C.

 5) Gain/loss of scaffold helices

 It is generally assumed that the topology is conserved within a family [38].
-However, members of SBF, Na_H_Exchanger and PSE families have two distinct topologies (Figure S8 Fig).
-Therefore, these families were split into two subfamilies based on their topologies (Table 1).
-Topology variations between subfamilies/families within the same fold-type always show gain/loss of helices in the N-terminal scaffold subdomain (Figure S8 and S9 Figs).
-In contrast, topology variations in families between fold-types always have changes in their C-terminal scaffold domain.
-It may or may not have changed in the N-terminal repeat (ure S10 Fig).
+However, members of SBF, Na_H_Exchanger and PSE families have two distinct topologies S8 Fig. Therefore, these families were split into two subfamilies based on their topologies Table 1.
+Topology variations between subfamilies/families within the same fold-type always show gain/loss of helices in the N-terminal scaffold subdomain S8 and S9 Figs. In contrast, topology variations in families between fold-types always have changes in their C-terminal scaffold domain.
+It may or may not have changed in the N-terminal repeat S10 Fig.

 Conclusion

 In this work, we mapped and analyzed the vast variability in folds and transmembrane topologies in CPA/AT transporters.
-Figure 8 summarizes the variation and the evolution of the CPA/AT transporters.
+Fig 8 summarizes the variation and the evolution of the CPA/AT transporters.
 CPA/AT transporters generate a selective permeability across cell membranes and a key role in the substrate selection is played by the non-canonical-helices.
 Here we suggest that the transition between broken, reentrant and reentrant-helix-reentrant helices can be caused by multiple point mutations or a stop codon mutation.
 The new reentrant region might be present in an ancestral protein with multiple states or it might have appeared to resurrect a non-functional protein.
 Transporters are also characterized by pseudo-symmetry in sequence and structure.
 We provided evidence of how the two repeats can evolve independently, shuffle and maintain transport functionality.

 A final common feature of the transporters is their existence as dimer or trimer.
 The scaffold domain acts as an oligomerization interface and is the part of the proteins that show the highest variability in terms of topology.
 Among CPA/AT transporters indeed we identified variation in the topology even within the same protein family.
 Collectively, these pieces of evidence provide a complete picture of the surprising plasticity of membrane transporters.